 - Ability to lift objects in excess of 40 pounds daily, and periodic lifting in excess of 70 pounds.

 - Exposure to very cold temperatures and to salt water on a daily basis.

 The following are required to complete the application process:

 - Resume indicating education and employment experiences.

 - Cover letter indicating reasons for interest in an internship with our program.

 - Letters of reference from at least three individuals who can vouch for your character and/or work ethic.
 Please ask them to include contact information in their letters.

-- The following forms must be completed and signed:
+- Application form must be completed and signed.

 For a printable version of the application procedure and general internship information listed on this page, please download the program description.

 Questions?
 Please e-mail Tanya Salvey at email@example.com.